 The Top 10 Best Microphones for YouTube Videos [ Updated ]

-Finding the best microphone for your specific youtube channel can be tricky.
+Finding the best microphone for youtube channel can be tricky.
 That's why Youtubers change their mic very frequently as they hike up in their career.
 I've personally changed more than 30 microphones for my usage.
 I've tested more than a hundred microphones while setting up home studios for my clients.
 I thereby know the in's and out's of microphones (you're in expert hands).

 If you wish to produce quality youtube videos, you need to take care of the audio.
 Audio is a vital element of the video.
 Your eyes can endure 144p videos, but it can't handle an HD video with lousy sound.
 A lot of people who start doing youtube invest a good amount on DSLR, but they forget about the second part of the equation - audio.
 For a professional grade video, you need good audio.
 Fortunately, there are a lot of manufacturers out there.
 There is always a microphone which will fit your budget and quality expectations.

 |Rode NT USB||Check Price|

 |Audio Technica At2100||Check Price|

 |Zoom H1||Check Price|

 |Zoom H4N Pro||Check Price|